 RCC Community Events Team

 The Community Events Team meets monthly to help plan our neighborhood’s various events.
 Neighbors along with RCC Board members brainstorm and organize these social events to help build community pride, culture, and make Rolando a fun place to live.
 How?
-We help organize summer activities in Clay Park (concerts and picnics), set up the traditional RCC Elections Ice Cream Social in June, decorate and staff the RCC booth at our annual Street Fair, and contribute to the BOO!
-Parade every October.
+We help organize summer activities in Pendleton Park (concerts and picnics), set up the traditional RCC Elections Ice Cream Social in June and decorate and staff the RCC booth at our annual Street Fair.
 Rolando Holiday Party?
 That’s us too!
 Plus anything else we can think of!
 We are always looking for new neighbors to help us organize these events and generate ideas for the next big neighborhood tradition!
-If you would like to get involved contact David for more information.
+If you would like to get involved contact the team for more information.

 Rolando News

-Everyone loves our community’s unique and informative Rolando News.
-Neighbors with RCC write, publish, and distribute our neighborhood’s bi-monthly newsletter.
-We are always looking for new neighbors to write articles and join the distribution team to help get out the word in Rolando!
-To get involved, please contact Jan.
-For any delivery questions please contact Pascha.
+Everyone loves our community’s unique and informative Rolando Newspaper, The Oracle.
+Neighbors along with RCC write and publish our quarterly newpaper.
+We are always looking for new neighbors to write articles and to help get out the word in Rolando!
+To get involved, please contact the team.

 Volunteer at Community Activities

-Whether its picking up trash at Clay Park or taking down folding chairs after the annual Rolando Holiday Party, there’s always a way to help the community even if you don’t have time to plan and organize RCC activities.
-To volunteer, please contact Jordan or join us at the next activity.
+Whether its picking up trash at Pendleton Park or taking down folding chairs after the annual Rolando Holiday Party, there’s always a way to help the community even if you don’t have time to plan and organize RCC activities.
+To volunteer, please contact the team or join us at the next activity.

 Become a Member!

 You can also become a member of RCC, although this is not necessary to be involved in most RCC activities and events.
 Anyone living or owning property within the boundaries of Rolando (between University Ave, El Cajon Blvd, College Ave, and the La Mesa city limit) is able to become a member of RCC.
-Annual dues are just $10.00 for an individual membership or $15.00 for a household membership.
+Annual dues are just $15.00 for membership.
 Dues help fund our community activities and projects and are tax-deductible.
 Yearly membership begins in October and lasts until the following September.
 Benefits of membership include voting for board members or running for election to the RCC board of directors.
 Elections are held every year at the June RCC Community Meeting on the third Tuesday of the month.
-Join here via PayPal or at the next RCC Community Meeting.
-If you have any questions about membership or renewal, please contact Jordan.
-To read our bylaws, please go here.
-Pay your dues here.
+Join via the membership link or at the next RCC Community meeting.
+If you have any questions about membership or renewal, please contact the team.

 Join the RCC Board